hien-duc/robot-data-streaming/README.md

 This project simulates an Autonomous Mobile Robot (AMR) or Automated Guided Vehicle (AGV) that streams operational data using the MQTT protocol in compliance with the VDA5050 standard.

+**The project provides two modes of operation:**
+1. **CLI Mode**: Standalone scripts for testing and monitoring
+2. **Web Service Mode**: FastAPI application with REST API and Server-Sent Events (SSE) for real-time streaming

+For detailed architecture information, see [ARCHITECTURE.md](ARCHITECTURE.md).

 ## Features

 - Publishes VDA5050-compliant JSON messages to an MQTT broker